 - participant attends orientation meeting

 Note: Registered participants will be notified by an email, when you become an active participant.
-No payment is accepted until you become an active participant.
 If you have any questions about the wait list, please contact Cesiah at 713-756-3398.
 The wait list will be posted when after registration is full.

 Frequently Asked Questions